 - Feed.
 The night before baking, feed your starter so it's active and bubbly in the morning.

 - Mix.
-In a large bowl, combine water and active starter.
+In a large bowl, combine the water and active starter.
 Add flour and mix until no dry flour remains.
 Cover and rest for 30 minutes.

 - Salt.
 Add salt and mix until well combined.
 The dough will feel slightly sticky but should clear the sides of the bowl.